-A claim is an assertion to the court that some legal rule was violated.
-An important difference between a breach of contract claim and a tort claim is what kind of damages a court will award.
+A claim is an assertion to the court that someone violated a legal rule.
+An essential difference between a breach of contract and a tort claim is the kind of damages a court will award.
 In a tort claim, the court will give you money to cover the harm they have suffered as a result of the tortious conduct done.
 These may include compensatory, punitive, and nominal damages.

-In a contract claim, the court will only give you money to cover the promise that was not kept.
-That is because a breach of contract damages are typically intended to put the injured party in the same position they would have been in had the contract been performed as intended.
+In a contract claim, the court will only give you money to cover the promise the other party did not keep.
+The injured party typically finds themselves in the same position as intended under the contract because a breach of contract usually causes damages.
 These may include compensatory, consequential, and liquidated damages.

-For example, if the breach of contract involves fraud or misrepresentation, then a tort claim of deceit or fraud could be pursued.
-Similarly, if the breach of contract involves the intentional infliction of harm or damages, a tort claim of intentional interference with contractual relations.
+For example, suppose the breach of contract involves fraud or misrepresentation.
+In that case, one can pursue a tort claim of deceit or fraud if the breach of contract involves the intentional infliction of harm or damages, a tort claim of intentional interference with contractual relations.

-In summary, it is important to note that breach of contracts and torts are two distinct legal rules with distinct requirements to prove.
-Whether an incident that satisfies the breach of contract legal rule requirements also satisfies the tort legal rule requirements will depend on the specific facts and circumstances of the case.
+In summary, breach of contracts and torts are two distinct legal rules requiring corresponding proof.
+Whether an incident that satisfies the breach of contract legal rule requirements also meets the tort legal rule requirements will depend on the specific facts and circumstances of the case.

-If you believe you have been the victim of a breach of contract, the first step in getting what you are owed is by sending the other person a letter of demand.
+If you believe someone has breached a contract with you, take the first step to claim what you deserve by sending them a letter of demand.
 While lawyers charge hundreds of dollars for this, you can do it for free with JusticeDirect!

 Still, trying to figure out where to start?